LoaQ: Layer-wise Output Approximation Quantization: Introduction

 While previous methods approximate outputs at the linear-layer level, this scope remains confined and fails to account for residual connections and RMSNorm, making it insufficient for model-level output approximation.
-To address these issues, we extend our perspective to the sub-layer level, allowing us to naturally account for these components.
-Building on this idea, we introduce LoaQ, a layer-wise PTQ method that explicitly targets sub-layer output approximation, thereby overcoming the limitations of linear-layer methods and aligning more closely with model-level output approximation.
-Extensive experiments on LLaMA~\cite{llama2,llama3} and Qwen~\cite{qwen3} model familes confirm that LoaQ consistently preserves high quantization accuracy across diverse tasks and quantization settings.
-Furthermore, LoaQ integrates seamlessly with other quantization strategies, including the Hadamard transform and NeUQI~\cite{neuqi}, and delivers additional improvements in overall model performance.
-Code and models will be released.
+To address these issues, we extend the perspective to the sub-block level, allowing us to naturally account for these components.
+Building on this idea, we introduce LoaQ, a layer-wise PTQ method that explicitly targets sub-block output approximation, thereby overcoming the limitations of linear-layer methods and aligning more closely with model-level output approximation.
+Extensive experiments on LLaMA~\cite{llama2,llama3} and Qwen~\cite{qwen3} model families confirm that LoaQ consistently preserves higher quantization accuracy across diverse tasks and quantization settings.
+Furthermore, LoaQ integrates seamlessly with other quantization strategies, including the Hadamard transform and NeUQI~\cite{neuqi}, and delivers additional improvements.